bahtiyartan/troia/docs/74VectorDB.rst

 	TEXT		: text data
 	EMBEDDINGS	: calculated embedding values

-EMBEDDINGS column is a text column.
+EMBEDDINGS column's data type is TEXT.
 It contains a comma separated decimal value list.
 Before inserting data to a vector database, this embedding values must be calcaulated with an "Embedding Model".
 Filling Embeddings will be discussed in next titles.

 **You have to provide at least these tree columns to insert to a vector database.**